Ready, Set, Grow!

 Not to be confused with the benefits your products and services offer, attributes are the things that you want to "stick" to your firm and that you want people to think of and tell others when they think of your firm or hear your name.

 Think Volvo and “safety” or Apple and “cool, rebel, innovator.”
-Attributes are developed through actions at our touch points that give rise to impressions and perceptions that people have about us.
+Attributes are developed through actions at your touchpoints that give rise to impressions and perceptions that people have about your firm.

 The top three attributes you want to stick: